nichmorgan/sportec-coding-task/README.md

 * Field removal *ball_possession_percentage*:

 The field was removed due to the non-existence of any event that indicates the resumption of the ball in order to calculate the time of possession.

+* Statistics by Stream data:

+The statistical tables are fed through the stream of insertion in dynamodb, so the data brought are persistent in the database, in order to reduce calls to the event table.

 ## Improvement points